Higher-order QCD and electroweak corrections for $t{\bar t}H$ production

 In Table 1, we present the $t{\bar t}H$ cross sections at various QCD and EW orders at 13, 13.6, and 14 TeV LHC energies.
 We show results at LO QCD, NLO QCD, NLO QCD + NLO EW, aNNLO QCD, aNNLO QCD + NLO EW, aN$^3$LO QCD, and aN$^3$LO QCD + NLO EW.
 The cross sections through NLO QCD + NLO EW are calculated using { \sc MadGraph5\_aMC@NLO} \cite{MG5,MGew}.
 To those results we add second-order and third-order soft-gluon corrections to derive the higher-order cross sections.
 We see that all perturbative corrections are positive.
 The aN$^3$LO QCD + NLO EW result is 22\% higher than LO QCD.

 The first set of uncertainties for each cross section is from scale variation over the interval $m_t/2 \le \mu \le 2m_t$.
 The uncertainties are very similar for the three energies given in the table.
+We note that it makes no difference whether we vary the factorization and renormalization scales simultaneously (3-point variation) or if we use 7-point variation, as also reported for the related processes of $t{\bar t}$ production in Ref. \cite{KGT} and for $t{\bar t}W$ production in Ref. \cite{ttW}.
 While the scale variation is huge at LO (+31\% -22\%), it becomes much smaller at NLO, and it gets further reduced at higher orders (down to around one percent).
 The second set of uncertainties is from the parton distributions.
 The pdf uncertainties are also very similar for the three energies and, furthermore, they do not depend much on the perturbative order (they are roughly $\pm$ 2\% for all energies and orders).
 Thus, the pdf uncertainties are much smaller than the scale uncertainties at LO, and still smaller at NLO, but they are bigger than the scale uncertainties from aNNLO through aN$^3$LO QCD + NLO EW.

-Though, as discussed earlier, we used different kinematics and scale choices than other works on the subject, we find that our results are consistent, within theoretical uncertainties, with the partial NNLO results in \cite{NNLO4, NNLO5} (see also the discussion in Section 5).
+Though, as discussed earlier, we used different kinematics and scale choices than other works on the subject, we find that our aNNLO results are consistent, within theoretical uncertainties, with the partial NNLO results in \cite{NNLO3,NNLO4,NNLO5} (see also the discussion in Section 5).
+We note that the central scale used for the total cross section in Refs. \cite{NNLO3,NNLO4,NNLO5} is $m_t+m_H/2$.
+The variation by factor of 2 that is employed means that the scale variation in those works is between $m_t/2+m_H/4$ and $2m_t+m_H$.
+In contrast, the central scale in our calculation is $m_t$ and, thus, the scale variation is between $m_t/2$ and $2m_t$, which is a smaller span than that in \cite{NNLO3,NNLO4,NNLO5}.
+Therefore, the uncertainty due to scale variation is somewhat smaller in our result (as one would expect).
+Furthermore, if we use the same pdf and other parameters as in \cite{NNLO3,NNLO4,NNLO5}, we find that our central aNNLO results are slightly higher than those in \cite{NNLO3,NNLO4,NNLO5}, which is again consistent with the fact that our central scale is smaller.

 \mysection{Top-quark $p_T$ and rapidity distributions}

 In this section, we provide numerical results for the top-quark $p_T$ and rapidity distributions in $t{\bar t}H$ production at 13 TeV and 13.6 TeV LHC energies.
 As before, in our results we use $m_t=172.5$ GeV, $m_H=125.2$ GeV, and MSHT20 aN$^3$LO pdf \cite{MSHT20an3lo}.